it-at-m/digiwf-core/digiwf-integrations/README.md

 In this module, you can find all integrations for the communication with other services or modules.

+## digiwf-email-integration

+This is a Spring Boot Starter library to send e-mails in the DigiWF environment.
+It can be used to send mails asynchronously through a spring cloud stream compatible event broker.<br>For attachments to not clutter the EventBus, paths to file locations on the S3-Filer are expected.
+The file is then grabbed by this library to avoid sending large files repeatedly through the EventBus.

+The goal of this library is enabling async mail dispatching with a EventBus and a S3-Filer as your environment.

+Features:

+* Can be used to dispatch emails asynchronously through an eventbus.
+* Can inform the receiver through an eventbus if the email has been sent or if there was a problem.
+* Can get attachment files from an S3-Filer, no need to get them yourself and send it through the EventBus several times.
+Less clutter in your EventBus!

 ## digiwf-s3-integration

 There are several ways to store files in S3 compatible storage.
 Each project often has to implement the same